Meet John Douglas

 What John Loves About Playing And Teaching Piano

 What John enjoys most about being a piano teacher is taking a new student who literally knows nothing about playing the piano and helping them achieve a level of playing ability that they will enjoy for their entire life.
 A number of his students have gone on to win awards and recognition.
 His proudest moments are when one of his student wins accolades and his or her parents are proud.
 In addition, through piano teaching he enjoys helping his students learn skills and qualities that will benefit them in all areas of their lives.
 For example, piano students learn patience, perseverance and that hard works pays off.
-He also gets satisfaction from knowing that a number of his students have gone on to become piano teachers, church musicians, an orchestra conductor, a composer, and a singer in the well known rock band Jefferson Starship.
+He also gets satisfaction from knowing that a number of his students have gone on to become piano teachers, church musicians, an orchestra conductor, a composer, and a singer in a well known rock band of the 1990’s.

 What gives John the most enjoyment and satisfaction from his own playing is the kind words and personal notes he receives from people who have said they were really touched or moved by a piece he has played.
 When his playing makes someone feel joy or in some cases to shed a tear or the music really speaks to them, that is when he gets the most happiness from his playing.